 But, in addition to their value as investment strategists, their most significant contribution to clients’ investment returns is their value as an investment coach—one who prevents clients from making costly behavioral mistakes.
 Behavioral mistakes, such as trying to time the market or chasing performance, are the primary reason the average investor underperforms the market by as much as 4% a year.

-You can say then that the one percent fee a quality advisor earns is not just for investment advice but also for the peace of mind knowing that someone you trust is looking out for you and your wealth.
+You can say then that the one percent fee a quality advisor earns is not just for investment advice but also for the confidence of knowing that someone you value is looking out for you and your wealth.
 Once they understand your goals, ambitions, priorities, and investment objectives, they become a partner in your financial success.

 That’s important for safely navigating through life’s challenges, but it can never be more critical should you realize one of your greatest fears—gradually losing your capacity to make sound investment decisions on your own.
-That may never happen but having the peace of mind that someone is looking out for you is priceless.
+That may never happen but having the confidence that someone is looking out for you is priceless.